goauthentik/authentik/website/docs/user-group-role/roles/manage_roles.md

 5. Click **Update** to add the role(s) and close the modal.

 :::info
 To remove a role from a group, hold the Command key and click the name of the role that you want to remove from the group.
+This desepcts the role.
 Then click **Update**.
 :::